 They deliver meals and groceries, offer cookery and nutrition classes and communal eating opportunities to people living with HIV in London and their dependents.

 Olio is one of a new range of smartphone apps which connects local shops (big or small) and neighbours to smartphone users who distribute unsold food at the end of the day to reduce food wastage.
 Download on your smartphone and see what is available for you to pick up today.
 No referral required.

 The North Paddington Foodbank uses cash and food donations from businesses and ordinary people to provide a minimum of three days emergency food and support to people experiencing crisis in North Paddington.

 Support in Kensington and Chelsea

 The following venues may be able to offer emergency meals:-

-The West London People's Kitchen at the Goldinger Factory regularly collect surplus produce from local greengrocers and use it to cook up a delicious community feast.
+The West London People's Kitchen at the Goldfinger Factory regularly collect surplus produce from local greengrocers and use it to cook up a delicious community feast on the third Sunday of every month.
 You can lend a hand in the kitchen from 3pm, or come and enjoy a tasty pay-what-you-want meal from 6:30pm.

 If you think you need to take legal action in relation to a debt issue then you can get more information on our Obtaining legal advice page.

 Our pages on Grants and Charity Payments offers advice on how you can access charities and other organisations who may be able to offer support.